BUPTAntiRiver/vaults/default/bupt/OS/Operating System Crash Course.md

 Each entry in the page table takes 32 bits, that is 4 bytes and we have $2^{20}$ entries, that will be 4 MB.
 Remember we have a page table for each process, so now open your task manager and you will find out that most processes only need around 0.1 MB!
 What a waste if I need 4 MB page table to support such a tiny process!
 And this is the main disadvantage of page table method.
 ### Multi-Level Paging
 To solve such overhead, we introduce multi-level paging, **page directory**.
 Separate the address into 3 parts: **page directory number** (10 bits), **page table number** (10 bits), **page offset** (12 bits).
-We use page directory number to locate which entry in the page directory to visit, which is the address of page table, then we use page table number to locate the frame id.
+We use page directory number and page directory register `CR3` (tells you which directory to visit) to locate which entry in the page directory to visit, which is the address of page table, then we use page table number to locate the frame id.
 Finally combine frame id with offset to get physical address.
 Note that page directory and page table only takes 4 KB now.
 So for processes that only needs small space, the cost of page directory and page table now reduces to 8 KB.
 The philosophy behind such improvement is to make page table finer-grained.
 We can even extend such multi-level to 3 or more layers.
 ___